Thames Ditton: Localities

-Further churches and facilities in the arguably independent, contiguous and inchoate locality of Weston Green which is termed by its residents association a 'village' but retains a strong association with Thames Ditton, with three residential roads indistinct as to at which point along them the boundary between the two lies, while other parts of the former parish of Thames Ditton, such as Hinchley Wood and Claygate, have taken on separate identities, and have become part of the Esher post town.
+Further churches and facilities in the arguably independent, contiguous and inchoate locality of Weston Green which is termed by its residents association a 'village' but retains a strong association with Thames Ditton.
+It has three residential roads indistinct as to at which point along them the boundary between the two lies, while other parts of the former parish of Thames Ditton, such as Hinchley Wood and Claygate, have taken on separate identities; they have become part of the Esher post town.
 The Giggs Hill area takes its name from Giggs Hill Green.

 Landmarks

 Boyle Farm

 Boyle Farm was the earlier name of the Home of Compassion, a wide range mansion care home by the River Thames formerly set among fields rather than private houses.
 The country house replaced the farmhouse of Forde's Farm in 1786 when built by the Honourable Charlotte Boyle Walsingham.
 Although the estate has been sold and divided into expensive building plots over the past century, some of the farm buildings and outhouses remain.
 It has river frontage and used to own a small island in the Thames, which the frontage (mooring) overlooks, called Boyle Farm Island.
 The building is currently a nursing home run by a board of trustees.